Jersey Shore: The Amboys

 Perth Amboy, along with neighboring South Amboy across the Raritan River, make up The Amboys.
 Perth Amboy was a resort town in the 19th century and early 20th century, located on the northern edge of the Raritan Bayshore.
 Since the early 1990s Perth Amboy has seen redevelopment.
 Small businesses have started to open up, helped by the city's designation as an urban enterprise zone.
 The waterfront has also seen a rebirth, with new parks, a new promenade and an expansion of the marina complementing the old Victorian homes along the bay.
 Local attractions include the Perth Amboy Ferry Slip and Kearny Cottage.
 The Raritan Yacht Club, it is one of the oldest yacht clubs in the United States.
+As of 2023, hundreds of millions of dollars were being invested in the redevelopment of Perth Amboy's waterfront area, in part related to its strategically located industrial area.
+On October 30, 2023, NY Waterway launched a new ferry service in South Amboy, which connects to Lower and Midtown Manhattan.
+Both towns are served by the North Jersey Coast Line.

 Laurence Harbor (Old Bridge)

 Laurence Harbor is an unincorporated community located in Old Bridge.
-The waterfront neighborhood looks directly upon Staten Island's southern shore; the Verrazano-Narrows Bridge, Lower Manhattan (including the Empire State Building, on a clear night), and Brooklyn can also be seen.
-The railroad ch no longer has a station in Laurence Harbor.
+The waterfront neighborhood looks directly upon many points in New York City, including Staten Island's South Shore; the Verrazzano-Narrows Bridge; Lower Manhattan (and the Empire State Building in Midtown Manhattan on a clear night); and Brooklyn.
+The New Jersey Transit Railroad no longer has a station in Laurence Harbor.
 It had a Morgan station during most of the 1st half of the 20th century, located right across Cheesequake Creek, sometimes referred to locally as "The Front", from Laurence Harbor, dividing the community into eastern and western sections.
 Cliffwood Beach also borders Laurence Harbor when traveling south.
 Morgan is named after the 1703 family that had 645 acres (2.61 km2) here and were cousins of the infamous pirate captain Henry Morgan.
 Morgan is located one mile to the northwest, across the Cheesequake Creek and the Morgan Bridge on New Jersey Route 35.
 The Morgan Draw carries the North Jersey Coast Line.

 Laurence Harbor is home to Old Bridge Waterfront Park, which consists of a new boardwalk (the old boardwalk was destroyed in the 1940–1950s) that was completed in 2002.
 The beachfront was redone through a joint venture by Old Bridge Township, New Jersey, and Middlesex County Parks Department.
-It extends approximately one mile from the Old Bridge Police substation south, to the Aberdeen Township neighborhood of Cliffwood Beach, and runs parallel with New Jersey Route 35.
-This area is very popular for fishing as three jetties extend into Raritan Bay and are in excellent condition, also recently redone in the past ten years.
+It extends approximately one mile from the Old Bridge Police substation south, to the Aberdeen Township neighborhood of Cliffwood Beach, running parallel with New Jersey Route 35.
+This area is very popular for fishing as three jetties extend into Raritan Bay and are in excellent condition, have been consistent well-maintained.
 The park's boardwalk is also popular for jogging and dog walking.
 At the northern parking lot of the park, there is bay beach swimming access along with a bathroom and showers.